sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 #### Verb Calls on Primitive Types

-The server supports verbs calls on primitive types (numbers, strings, etc.) so calls like `"foo bar":split()' can be implemented and work as expected (they were always syntactically correct in LambdaMOO but resulted in an E_TYPE error).
+The server supports verbs calls on primitive types (numbers, strings, etc.) so calls like `"foo bar":split()` can be implemented and work as expected (they were always syntactically correct in LambdaMOO but resulted in an E_TYPE error).
 Verbs are implemented on prototype object delegates ($int_proto, $float_proto, $str_proto, etc.).
 The server transparently invokes the correct verb on the appropriate prototype -- the primitive value is the value of `this'.

 This also includes supporting calling verbs on an object prototype ($obj_proto).
 Counterintuitively, this will only work for types of OBJ that are invalid.
 This can come in useful for un-logged-in connections (i.e. creating a set of convenient utilities for dealing with negative connections in-MOO).